 Nepeta, also known as Catmint, provides powerful pops of purple in your garden for most of the growing season, starting in mid-spring.
 They have spiked bursts of blue-purple blossoms that are wonderful for attracting pollinators.
 Like most plants, Catmint needs moderately wet soil as it becomes established but once established will have drought resistant qualities.

-This water wise flower is a classic for a reason, Echinacea (aka Coneflower) makes top 5 lists frequently.
-The blooms are beautiful, they are easy to grow, available in all sorts of colors (we have multiple varieties of Coneflower right here at Glover Nursery!).
-Plus, it is well known for it’s healing medicinal properties – an effective immune system booster, very welcome these days!
+This water-wise flower is a classic.
+Echinacea (aka Coneflower) is frequently listed on top 5 perennial lists for a wide variety of reasons.
+These are easy to grow, available in all sorts of colors (we have a huge variety of Coneflower right here at Glover Nursery) and have a long blooming season.
+And, some varieties are well known for healing medicinal properties – an effective immune system booster, very welcome these days!

-This is a tiny list of some of our favorites, but there are plenty more to choose from.
+This is a tiny list of a few of our favorites, but there are plenty more to choose from.
 Check out this blog post for our complete list of drought tolerant plants here at Glover Nursery.